neoforged/.github/primers/26.1/index.md

     - `interactAt` is removed
 - `net.minecraft.world.entity.player.Player#interactOn` now takes in a `Vec3` for the location of the interaction

+### Solid and Translucent Features

+Feature rendering has been further split into two passes: one for solid render types, and one for translucent render types.
+As such, most `render` methods now have a `renderSolid` and `renderTranslucent` method, respectively.
+Those which only render solid or translucent data only have one of the methods.

+- `net.minecraft.client.renderer.SubmitNodeCollector$ParticleGroupRenderer`
+    - `isEmpty` - Whether there are no particles to render in this group.
+    - `prepare` now takes whether the particles are being prepared for the translucent layer
+    - `render` no longer takes in the translucent `boolean`
+- `net.minecraft.client.renderer.features`
+    - Feature `render` methods have been split into `renderSolid` for solid render types, and `renderTranslucent` for see-through render types
+    - `FeatureRenderDispatcher`
+        - `renderAllFeatures` has been split into `renderSolidFeatures` and `renderTranslucentFeatures`
+            - The original method now calls both of these methods, first solid then translucent
+        - `clearSubmitNodes` - Clears the submit node storage
+    - `FlameFeatureRenderer#render` -> `renderSolid`
+    - `LeashFeatureRenderer#render` -> `renderSolid`
+    - `NameTagFeatureRenderer#render` -> `renderTranslucent`
+    - `ShadowFeatureRenderer#render` -> `renderTranslucent`
+    - `TextFeatureRenderer#render` -> `renderTranslucent`

 ### ChunkPos, now a record

 `ChunkPos` is now a record.
 The `BlockPos` constructor has been replaced by `ChunkPos#containing` while the packed `long` constructor has been replaced by `ChunkPose#unpack`.